splunk/splunk-extension-visualstudio/README.md

 # Splunk Extension for Visual Studio

+**The Splunk Extension for Visual Studio has been deprecated and will be removed on June 1, 2020.**

+For more information, see the [Deprecation Notice](https://dev.splunk.com/enterprise/docs/csharp/plugin-vs/deprecation-notice) on the Splunk Developer Portal.

 #### Version 1.3.1

 The Splunk extension for Visual Studio adds project templates to Visual Studio